 It’s not perfect.
 I still have to regularly ask about accommodations for tests like math.
 They don’t always have the time or the staff to help him.
 But when he can answer the number questions and gets stuck on the language of the problem questions (still ending up with the right answer but not being able to write down how he got there), I know they’ve missed something.

 I try to keep my focus on the end game.
 My ex still sings the song occasionally, I’m getting better at ignoring the tune.
-And when last month he suggested that it was thanks to him and the school and the Grade 2 teacher that Jack was doing better, I didn’t disagree.
+And when last month he suggested that it was thanks to him and the school and the Grade 2 teacher that my son was doing better, I didn’t disagree.
 Not because it’s true, but because it’s not all about me.
 It’s about my son.